arcuru/pokem/README.md

 You can run your own instance (using `pokem --daemon`), but here I'll describe using pokem.jackson.dev

 1. On Matrix, create a room and invite the bot account, [@pokem:jackson.dev](https://matrix.to/#/@pokem:jackson.dev).
-2. Grab the Matrix Room ID from the welcome message or from your client.
+2. Grab the Matrix Room Alias or ID from the welcome message or from your client.
 3. Run `curl --fail -d "Backup successful 😀" pokem.jackson.dev/<room id>`.
 Or use `pokem <room id> <message>`.
 4. The `curl` or `pokem` commands will block until the message is sent, and will return an error if there is a problem.

 `pokem`, like `ntfy`, listens to HTTP PUT/POST requests, so it's easy to send a message.
-If you'd like more examples, just look at the [ntfy docs](https://docs.ntfy.sh/#step-2-send-a-message) and use the Matrix Room ID instead of the ntfy "topic".
+If you'd like more examples of how to send messages, just look at the [ntfy docs](https://docs.ntfy.sh/#step-2-send-a-message) and use the Matrix Room ID instead of the ntfy "topic".

 If you use the `pokem` CLI, you can set a default room in the config file, and then you don't need to specify it in commands.
 `pokem Backup Successful 😀` will be all you need.